Electrically controlling vortices in a neutral exciton polariton condensate at room temperature

 In microcavities, it was shown that the anisotropy of the cavity layer may act as an effective gauge field \cite{anisotropy GaAs} and significantly influences the polariton condensate distribution.
 In this context it is interesting to ask whether it is possible to electrically control the anisotropy of the microcavity and further influence the distribution of the polariton condensate.
 Utilizing a molecular LC inserted into the microcavity, the refractive index of the cavity layer can be easily tuned by electrically controlling the LC molecular director.
 As a consequence, the anisotropic photonic or polariton mode can be manipulated \cite{1-liquid crystal_science, Yao RD}.

-In this work, we fabricate a microcavity filled with a LC as the cavity spacer layer and with CsPbBr$_3$ microplates inserted as the gain material which are well known for having very large exciton binding energy and oscillator strength \cite{21-xiong condensation, Zhu perovskite}.
-For this system, we observe strong coupling between the excitons in the CsPbBr$_3$ microplates and anisotropic cavity modes at room temperature.
+In this work, we fabricate a microcavity filled with a LC as the cavity spacer layer and with CsPbBr$_3$ microplates inserted as the gain material \cite{21-xiong condensation, Zhu perovskite}.
 If an electric field is applied to the microcavity, the polariton modes of the system can be tuned by virtue of the rotation of the LC molecular director as indicated in Figure 1(a).
 Increasing the pumping intensity, polariton condensation occurs in the form of a vortex mode with the topological charge of +1 under the voltage of 1 V. With strengthening the electric voltage to 3.6 V, the polariton condensate transforms into a vortex with the topological charge of +2.
 The topological charge of the vortex can be even transformed to -2 and -1 with further increase of the voltage to 7 V and 10 V, respectively, where the LC molecule is rotated nearly along the growth direction of the microcavity and the orthorhombic structure of the CsPbBr$_3$ microplate flips the optical anisotropy in the microcavity plane direction \cite{CsPbBr anisotropy, BIT perovskite}, cf. Figure 1(b).
-Our results show how the topological charge of the polariton vortex can be modulated by a simple electrical method.
-This concept does not require complicated fabrication techniques for coupled resonators or using radial polarizers \cite{tunable vortex laser}.
+Our results show how the topological charge of the polariton vortex can be controlled by a simple electrical method.
 The vortex control we demonstrate in the polariton many-body condensate is not only of fundamental interest but also paves the way to the realization of room-temperature operated micron-sized vortex elements acting as light emitters with controllable orbital angular momentum for applications in information processing.

-In the experiments, we transfer the perovskite microplates onto the bottom DBR with the ITO layer as the electrode, then fabricate the microcavity by pasting the top DBR (the detailed information of the microcavity can be found in the Method Section) onto the bottom DBR.
-We use a linearly polarized femtosecond laser (LightConversion system, 400 nm, Gaussian profile with the width of 50 $\mu$m) to excite the microcavity and collect the photoluminescence from the sample using a home-made angle-resolved spectroscopy setup.
+The microcavity is fabricated using similar procedure as \cite{Yao RD}.
+We select one CsPbBr$_3$ microplate where a small defect is observed (Figure 1(c)) that occurs unintentionally during the growth process and it can be regarded as a potential trap (Figure S1).
+In addition, the two DBRs are tilted such that the microcavity length is varied slightly between different spatial positions and the potential gradient is along the direction of 60$^{\circ}$ against the \textit{x} axis (Figure S2).
+The appearance of the small defect and the potential gradient in the microcavity benefits the formation of vortices when the pump is above threshold.